UK vs US Crochet Terms: Complete Conversion Guide

 Crochet is one of the most beloved crafts in the world, but did you know it has two different stitch languages?
 If you’ve ever started a pattern and your stitches just didn’t look right, you may have stumbled into the confusion of UK vs US crochet terms.

 This is one of the most common questions I get from beginner crocheters, and it’s such an important one to understand if you want to read crochet patterns with confidence.
-In this guide, we’ll walk through the history of crochet terminology, explain the differences, and share practical crochet tips to make sure your projects turn out the way you planned.
+In this guide, we’ll walk through,

 Crochet actually started out with no standardized language at all.
 In the 1800s, crochet spread across Europe and America, and stitch names were recorded differently depending on where you learned.